shiloh-nelson/lp-tracker-project/lp_tracker_handoff.md

 - Highly values clean, maintainable architecture
 - Wants to understand the reasoning behind technical choices
 - Will use the system while building it, which will drive feature priorities
-- Prefers artifact prototyping for UX refinement before local development
+- Prefers document/prototype development for UX refinement before local development
 - Values efficiency due to free tier usage - batch questions when possible

 ## Future Project Context
-- User has another Android app project planned after this succeeds
 - This LP tracker is part of building sustainable passive income strategy
 - User is on free tier - be mindful of response efficiency